harrietmturner/harrietmturner.github.io/_pages/about.md

 ## Recent news

+**May 2025**: I recently completed my training with North Dartmoor Search and Rescue Team.
+More details can be found [here](https://www.reading.ac.uk/news/2025/University-News/Space-scientist-Harriet-Turner-joins-mountain-rescue-team).

 **November 2024**: I attended European Space Weather Week, my third time at the conference, this year located in Coimbra, Portugal.
 I presented a poster, which can be found [here](/talks/2024-11-04-ESWW-poster).

 **September 2024**: I attended the UK Space Weather and Space Environment meeting in Sandy Park, Exeter.
 I was invited to give a talk on my recent work and also to chair a session.
 More information can be found [here](/talks/2024-09-11-UKSWSE).